-More about edible coconut products can be found in this article.
+Read about these 23 healthy coconut products in this article.

-Other parts of the coconut tree are used as well; the leaves are used to make hats, baskets, roofs, food trays, home accessories and disposable plates.
+The leaves from the coconut palm are used to make hats, baskets, roofs, food trays, home accessories and disposable plates.

-The roots have traditionally been used for medicinal purpose, to make toothbrushes, as natural dye and mouthwash.
+Coconut palm roots have traditionally been used for medicinal purposes, to make toothbrushes, as natural dye and mouthwash.

-The trunk is used to make furniture and as a cheaper alternative to hardwood to build houses and boats.
+The trunk is used to make furniture and to build houses and boats with.

 Coconuts have been an important part of human life throughout history.
 They represent a valuable source of food, drinks, shelter, fuel and livelihood in many parts of the world.

-Nowadays products such as coconut water and coconut oil are becoming more and more popular.
+Products such as coconut water and coconut oil have become very popular.

 It’s good that more people become aware of the coconut’s wonderful properties and have access to these products.